midnight on a Saturday morning (yesterday). Hunger strikes and I could not sleep. I prepare

 - Reduce outflow of older cohort by enhancing and exploit longevity

-- Promote healthy living to reduce healthcare cost and enhance productivity
+- Promote healthy living to reduce healthcare cost and enhance

 - Retirement age needs to change with Time

 - Need for new jobs for aging population